samyarmodabber/lecturenotes-neurocomputing/neurocomputing/_build/html/_sources/1-intro/1-Introduction.md

 In deep RL, the policy $\pi$ is implemented using a deep neural network whose job is to predict which action in a given state is the most likely to provide reward in the long-term.
 Contrary to supervised learning, we do not know which action should have been performed (ground truth), we only get rewards indicating if this was a good choice or not.
 This makes the learning problem much harder.
 But the deep RL methods are quite generic: any problem that can be described in terms of states, actions and rewards (formally, a Markov decision process) can be solved by deep RL techniques, at the cost of quite long training times.
 Let's have a look at some applications:

-* The first achievement of deep RL was the **deep Q-network** of Deepmind able to solve a multitude of old Atari games from scratch using raw video inputs:
+* The first achievement of deep RL was the **deep Q-network (DQN)** of Deepmind able to solve a multitude of old Atari games from scratch using raw video inputs:

 <div class='embed-container'><iframe src='https://www.youtube.com/embed/rQIShnTz1kU' frameborder='0' allowfullscreen></iframe></div>